August 18, 2022

 Like receivables financing, an exporter sells its receivables at a discount to a financing firm (a forfaiter).
 The forfaiter collects cash on the outstanding invoices.
 Forfaiting helps exporters avoid situations where importers default on payments.

-The pros and cons of payables financing
+The pros and cons of AP financing

 Payables financing offers advantages, but there are some cons you should be aware of too.